Avenues to generalising Bell inequalities: Preliminaries on Bell inequalities

 which when it is greater than 1 signals a violation of the inequality in Eq.~\eqref{eq:1}.
 Note that the ratio \eqref{eq:R} is defined only for $\beta_C\neq0$, which is not always the case.
 For instance, the celebrated Clauser-Horne inequality \cite{clauser1974experimental} does not meet this requirement.
 Nonetheless, the $R$ ratio will always be well-defined for the Bell inequalities we are going to investigate in this work.

-Therefore, a question we study is how to construct functionals $\BF$ in an arbitrary Bell scenario $\mathcal{B}_{N,k, d}$ which are useful for detecting the non-classicality of correlations, in particular of specific experimental setups that one may have in mind.
-Here we propose a particular construction for defining a family of functionals $\BF$, which extends the ground-breaking construction of Refs.~\cite{WW01,ZB02}.
+Therefore, a question we study is how to construct functionals $\BFA$ in an arbitrary Bell scenario $\mathcal{B}_{N,k, d}$ which are useful for detecting the non-classicality of correlations. \mk{We do not address this issue for general quantum correlations, but focus on the ones stemming from} specific experimental setups, \mk{relevant from the practical point of view.} \mk{In particular, we propose a method of} defining a family of functionals $\BFA$, which extends the ground-breaking construction of Refs.~\cite{WW01,ZB02}. \mk{We later test their ability to detect violations of local realism in a class of interferometric setups defined in Sec.~\ref{se:multiport}.
+To this end, we investigate the maximal value of the ratio R obtainable in such experiments through our Bell functionals. }